W. H. Burford & Sons: Factories

-In 1887 Burfords took over Apollo Soap Ltd of Adam Street, Hindmarsh.
+In 1887, Burfords took over Apollo Soap Ltd of Adam Street, Hindmarsh.
 The factory, which continued to be called the "Apollo Works", was the site of work mostly peripheral to the core business of soap and candle making, such as rendering down of animal fats and grinding of corn, bone, starch and blacking, and the manufacture of wooden packing crates.
-In 1888 they took over Frearson's Printing Works, whose factory was also on Adam Street.
-These premises were destroyed by fire on 25 December 1907.
+In 1888, they took over Frearson's Printing Works, whose factory was also on Adam Street.
+Those premises were destroyed by fire on 25 December 1907.

-In February 1919 the Sturt Street premises were destroyed by fire.
-Rather than rebuild in the city, a new factory was set up in Dry Creek near the railway station where there had once been a smelter.
+In February 1919, the Sturt Street premises were destroyed by fire.
+Rather than rebuild in the city, a new factory was set up in Dry Creek near the railway station, where there had once been a smelter.
 Manufacture resumed in 1922.

 Much was made at the time of a model suburb to serve employees of the soap works and the nearby abattoirs.
 "Burford Garden Suburb" as it was named, was designed by W. J. Earle, the town planner behind Cadbury's model town at Claremont, Tasmania.
 The Dry Creek lots were snapped up immediately they were offered for sale.
-The greater part of the Sturt Street property was sold around the same time.
-"Burford Gardens" as the name of a suburb has since vanished, though its streets remain: Flame Avenue, Gum Avenue, Wattle Avenue, Grevillea Avenue and Bushwood Avenue, all in what is now known as Dry Creek.
+The greater part of the Sturt Street property was sold around the same time."Burford Gardens" as the name of a suburb has since vanished, though its streets remain: Flame Avenue, Gum Avenue, Wattle Avenue, Grevillea Avenue and Bushwood Avenue, all in what is now known as the suburb of Dry Creek.

 In Western Australia, the Victoria Park factory opened in 1897.
 After taking over the Swan Soap and Candle Company Ltd., the Rocky Bay factory opened in 1899, and Kalgoorlie factories opened later.

 In 1924 Burford's merged with rival soap makers J. Kitchen and Sons of Melbourne and Lever Brothers of Sydney as Australian Producers Co-Partnership Ltd. In 1928 Kitchen's Fremantle factory was destroyed by fire, and Burford's was able to make up the shortfall by manufacturing to Kitchen specifications, the product being wrapped, packed and distributed by the Kitchen factory.
 This opened the way for further rationalization, and by 1937 all Burford factories were under the control of J Kitchen & Sons.

 In 1932 Associated Producers became Associated Enterprises Pty Ltd, renamed Lever Associated Enterprises Pty Ltd in 1944.
 By 1948 production by Burfords in Adelaide had been wound down and in 1957 Unilever (Australia) bought out W. H. Burford & Sons.